anshulgera17/learninglinux/Used Command.md

 - `du  -a  / | sort  -n  -r | head  -n 10 `
 - `find / -size +1G -size -3G 2>> /dev/null`

-- copy files or folder from one server to another à scp filename  server name or IP:/path/
+- copy files or folder from one server to another scp filename  server name or IP:/path/
 - `scp  -r foldername server name or IP:/path/`
 - Kill any process `kill -9 processId`
 - Search the process by its name
 - `ps  -aux | grep process name`
 - `ps aux | grep java | grep -v grep`  search java process and remove grep from the result
 - `ps aux | grep java | grep -v grep | wc -l` number of process count
 - For display all the processes `ps  -ef`
 - Display all the processes and how much memory, cpu time, user, pid à `top`

 - `dig url +trace`
+#### Screen command use
 - screen -S {name} # where 'name' is any name you want to give your screen session
 - Then you're in the screen session, which looks like nothing has changed practically
 - Then type the command in like you normally would.